 Pour the dip into a 5x9 inch glass baking dish.

 Cook uncovered for about 20-23 minutes, or until the dip is almost set and the edges start to brown but the middle is still soft.

 Let the buffalo dip cool and serve while still warm.

-- Serve the buffalo chickpea dip with crackers, tortilla chips, pita chips
+- Serve the buffalo chickpea dip with crackers, tortilla chips, or pita chips

 - Serve leftovers in a wrap, sandwich, or a topping for vegan toast

 As always, I hope you enjoy this recipe for vegan buffalo chicken dip!
-If you like the recipe, feel free to rate it and leave a comment.Print
+If you like it, feel free to rate it and leave a comment.Print

 This vegan buffalo chickpea dip is easy to make and perfect for an appetizer or snack.
 It uses simple ingredients, it’s creamy, and can be made in advance.